dassarthak18/SobolBox/README.md

 ### Note

-If the ``--deep`` argument is enabled, a second pass of **Automatic Differentiation Variational Inference** (replaces the original **No U-Turns Sampling**) is run on the instances where **Stage 1** fails.
+If the ``--deep`` argument is enabled, a second pass of **Automatic Differentiation Variational Inference** is run on the instances where **Stage 1** fails.
 ADVI is a variational inference method that approximates the posterior distribution using a multivariate Gaussian, with parameters optimized via gradient-based methods to propose long-range, informed samples in high-dimensional spaces.
 This allows for better exploration of complex input regions that may lead to safety violations, especially in cases where Sobol-based sampling alone is insufficient.
 The ADVI samples approximate a bounded posterior distribution defined over the input space, that favours regions near the computed optima set $𝐓$:

 $$
 p(x) \propto \sum_{t \in 𝐓} \exp\left( -\frac{1}{2\sigma^2} \| x - t \|^2 \right)